donovanh/donovanh.github.com/_posts/2023-10-09-design-system-swift.markdown

 You can [watch the talk on Youtube here](https://www.youtube.com/embed/Z7rJKr6Jlho).

+Check out the useful post on Moving Parts also, [Styling Components in SwiftUI](https://movingparts.io/styling-components-in-swiftui).

 ## Code

 You can [download an Xcode project with the code](https://github.com/donovanh/swift-design-system/tree/main) from this talk.